roboretag/CM-Paint-Shop/README.md

 #### If you have any questions feel free to contact us on Telegram by clicking here : [MadMat](https://t.me/MadMat_AC) / [Ilja Jusupov](https://t.me/x4fab).

+Hi, i read other post of MCP2518FG for STM32 and i need, how you can the proyect.
+I trie to conect my STM32f446re On the post i send: BombaMat, i have a question.
+I am trie to conect my stm32f446re with the controler can mcp2518fd and i see that you are doing a code.
+Can you send your project? i cant how to conect . i am programing in c